nicohlr/ipychart/docs/docs/user_guide/usage.md

 })
 ```

 As you can see, a Chart.js user will not be disoriented by switching to ipychart.
-Now we can take a look at the specificities of each of these three arguments.
+Now, let's take a look at the specificities of each of these three arguments.

 ## Data